-- 1. Promote an advanced understanding of behavioral, psychological, and biological processes. - 2.
+- 1. Promote advanced understanding of behavioral, psychological, and biological processes, with an understanding of the limitations of existent research in this domain relative to historical underrepresentation of diverse persons in such research. - 2.
 Provide rigorous training in research design and analysis and stimulate advanced research skills. - 3.
-Provide detailed scientific knowledge about psychology as well as clinical psychology training and practical experience for those students seeking applied training in a career as a clinician scientist, in accordance with the American Psychological Association guidelines for accreditation in Clinical Psychology. - 4.
+Provide detailed scientific knowledge about psychology as well as clinical psychology training, cultural competencies and practical experience for those students seeking applied training in a career as a clinician scientist, in accordance with the American Psychological Association guidelines for accreditation in Clinical Psychology. - 4.
 Foster independent learning, enabling the graduate to contribute to the scientific field of Psychology, including Clinical Psychology.